cncf/kubernetes-community-days/content/events/2020-amsterdam/_index.md

 Can't wait until September?
 We meet every month at our [Dutch Kubernetes Meetup](https://www.meetup.com/Dutch-Kubernetes-Meetup/)!
 If you want to host, get in touch and if you want to give a talk, open a pull request to this [repository](https://github.com/cloudnative-amsterdam/meetups).

 Kubernetes Community Day Amsterdam offers a [Diversity Scholarship](diversity-scholarship), apply by contacting us at [organizers-amsterdam@kubernetescommunitydays.org](mailto://organizers-amsterdam@kubernetescommunitydays.org).

+Looking for the 2019 edition?
+Check the [videos](https://www.youtube.com/playlist?list=PLQGLXxvf53b0fzCwFJSLRyn88bCoFNH2G) and the [photos](https://500px.com/cloudnativeams/galleries/kubernetes-community-day-amsterdam-2019) of last year,  it was a lot of fun!
+For the program and the speakers, check out the [full site](https://kubernetescommunitydays.org/events/2019-amsterdam/).

 # Code of Conduct